-Books (print and online) are a good way of getting a greater understanding of a topic.
+Books (print and online) are a good way of getting a developing understanding of a topic.
 You may wish to pop into the library and browse the shelves, but how do you know which books are the most suitable for your current assignment?

 Your lecturer will have recommended books to use in your module - these will be listed on Library Reading Lists within your Canvas module or online directly through Library Reading Lists on the library home page.

-• Library Reading Lists are a good starting point for your work.
+Library Reading Lists are a good starting point for your work.
 These reading lists are created and curated by your lecturers, and contain the essential and recommended reading for your modules.

 To find print books and ebooks in the library go to the Library home page and use Library Search.
 As soon as you are prompted to do so, log in with your university username and password, so you can see full details and request items.